ankaAR/bestiario5e/_creatures/pit-fiend.md

 ***Multiataque.*** The pit fiend makes four attacks: one with its bite, one with its claw, one with its mace, and one with its tail.

 ***Mordisco.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 22 (4d6 + 8) puntos de daño perforante.
-The target must succeed on a DC 21 Constitution saving throw or become poisoned.
-While poisoned in this way, the target can't regain hit points, and it takes 21 (6d6) poison damage at the start of each of its turns.
-The poisoned target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+The target must succeed on a DC 21 Constitution saving throw or become envenenado.
+While envenenado in this way, the target can't regain hit points, and it takes 21 (6d6) poison damage at the start of each of its turns.
+The envenenado target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ***Garras.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 10 ft. , one target.
 Hit: 17 (2d8 + 8) puntos de daño cortante.